Best weekend getaways to plan right now | CNN Underscored

 Where to stay in Nashville

 Nashville has experienced a hotel boom in recent months in order to meet demand.
-Now, you’ll find that this Tennessee city has no shortage of exciting hotels to choose from for your long-weekend getaway.
+You’ll find that this Tennessee city has no shortage of exciting hotels to choose from for your long-weekend getaway.

-Architecture buffs will love the Holston House Nashville - In the Unbound Collection by Hyatt.
+Architecture buffs will love the Holston House Nashville, part of the Unbound Collection by Hyatt.
 Set in a stunning art deco building in the heart of downtown Nashville, this hotel embraces its past while giving guests a thoroughly modern experience.

 Located in Nashville’s West End adjacent to Vanderbilt University, the Loews Vanderbilt Hotel provides luxury accommodations within close proximity to — but not in the center of — Nashville’s main tourist attractions.
-This property offers multiple dining options, a fitness center with Peloton bikes and is even pet-friendly.
+This property offers multiple dining options, a fitness center with Peloton bikes and pet-friendly accommodations.

 Lake Geneva, Wisconsin